March – The Month of War – Mars Vs Ares

 The spear of Mars

-Mars, decked out in bronze armor (which for many years, Roman priests continued to wear to perform rituawar dances during the March festivals of Mars), wields his spear, as Neptune (Poseidon) wield his trident, Jupiter (Zeus) his lightning bolt, and Saturn (Cronus), his scythe.
+Mars, adorned in bronze armor (which for many years, Roman priests continued to wear to perform rituawar dances during the March festivals of Mars), wields his spear, as Neptune (Poseidon) wielded his trident, Jupiter (Zeus) his lightning bolt, and Saturn (Cronus), his scythe.

 The Spear of Mars, which represents the spear and shield of Mars, is also the symbol for the planet Mars and Male gender.